-Editor’s Note: We first ran our definitive ranking of Weezer albums back in October 2014 and have been revisiting and adding to it ever since.
+We first ran our definitive ranking of Weezer albums back in October 2014 and have been revisiting and adding to it ever since.
 It’s a living, breathing response to everything Rivers Cuomo and the boys have put out over the years.
-As Van Weezer arrives this week, we once again finding ourselves “carryin’ the wheel” for our favorite California kids.
+As Rivers Cuomo celebrates his birthday on June 13th, we once again finding ourselves “carryin’ the wheel” for our favorite California kids.
 Enjoy.